 This is known as blade-free LASIK, dual laser LASIK, Z-LASIK or IntraLASIK depending on which clinic you are talking to.

 We know that thicker flaps cut with a blade do not fully heal and can be lifted up surgically even many years later.
 Traditional blade flaps are thicker and cut deeper into the cornea.
-However laser flaps are thinner and leave the eye stronger afterwards.
+Laser flaps are thinner and leave the eye stronger afterwards.

 Newer blade machines have been introduced in 2008 and 2009 that cut thinner flaps to compete with the thin femtosecond laser flaps which should benefit from the better healing seen in sub-120 micron flaps